2025 Free Fishing Days and Weekends in Arkansas

 1. Plan Your Trip in Advance

-Research and select your desired fishing locations ahead of time.
-Check for any special regulations or permits that may be required, even during Free Fishing Days and Weekends.
-Additionally, familiarize yourself with the local fishing regulations, such as bag limits and size restrictions, to ensure a legal and responsible fishing experience.
+Before heading out to fish, it’s crucial to research your chosen fishing locations.
+Make sure you are aware of any specific regulations or permits that may apply, even during Free Fishing Days.
+Familiarizing yourself with local fishing regulations, such as bag limits, size restrictions, and fishing seasons, will ensure a legal and responsible fishing experience.

 2. Gear Up Properly